 - Avoid certain pain medications.
 Drugs that can aggravate bleeding include aspirin and ibuprofen (Advil, Motrin IB, others).
-Instead, use acetaminophen (Tylenol, others), which is a safe alternative for mild pain relief.
+Instead, use acetaminophen (Tylenol, others), which is a safer alternative for mild pain relief.

 - Avoid blood-thinning medications.
 Medications that prevent blood from clotting include heparin, warfarin (Coumadin, Jantoven), clopidogrel (Plavix), prasugrel (Effient), ticagrelor (Brilinta), rivaroxaban (Xarelto), apixaban (Eliquis), edoxaban (Savaysa) and dabigatran (Pradaxa).